About the Berry Boys

 But who were they?
 What happened to them in the war?
 Do they have any descendants still alive?
 If so, we want to make contact to learn more about their lives.

-On 29 September 2013, TVNZ’s Sunday programme helped us spread the word.
-A documentary about the Berry Boys – and the stories you help us unearth – will screen in 2014.
+On 29 September 2013, TVNZ’s Sunday programme spread the word.
+A documentary about the Berry Boys – and the stories you have helped us to unearth – will screen later in 2014.

 Find out more